ShubhamBansal1997/-Downloads-cbh-take-home-project/Refactoring.md

 Key points about the function from which my implementation is made.
 1. By default candidate is always TRIVIAL_PARTITION_KEY
 2. We always need a string value in the candidate so convert to string if it's not a string
-3. If we chose event as the candidate key then we have to run hashing
+3. If parition key is not present in the event we chose the entire event as candidate then we have to run hashing.
-4. Otherwise hashing is only executed when the candidate length is > MAX_PARTITION_KEY_LENGTH
+4. If parition key is provided in the event and >  MAX_PARTITION_KEY_LENGTH then we have to re-hash it again.

 In my implementation the key points I feel I improved:

-1. Remove duplicate statements
-   1. candidate = crypto.createHash("sha3-512").update(data).digest("hex");
-   2. JSON.stringify(event)
-2. Make the complex if else nest to simple if else, also remove extra else statements
+1. I made code more readable by reducing complexity and making the code more DRY.
+2. First, I common out the hash function and moved it out of our function so that these can be reused separately.
+3. Then, we used modern JS features like Nullish coalescing operator to reduce the complexity of nested if else condition.
+It also enhanced the code readability.